Spring Quarter Summary

 All students, faculty and staff are required to use a daily health monitoring application prior to attending on-campus work, programming or activities, including classes.
 Both a web-based version and mobile versions of the app are available.

 - Mask Mandate

-All members of the Northwestern community are required to wear a mask indoors even if they can socially distance — except when in a private office, personal residence or residence hall room.
+Northwestern requires that community members wear masks in all campus public and shared environments, including outdoor spaces and instructional spaces — except when in a private office, personal residence or residence hall room.
 Labs requiring other personal protective equipment will be exempted.

 - Classroom Guidelines

-Students and instructors alike will be expected to follow new protocols before, during and after entering instructional spaces.
+Students and instructors are expected to follow protocols before, during and after entering instructional spaces.
 Additionally, COVID-19 safety guidelines will apply.

 - Gathering Restrictions

 A 50-person limit applies to all University gatherings except classes and select events that are capped by venue size.
 Gatherings that cannot adhere to the University criteria should plan for remote delivery.

 Domestic travel is permitted when it falls within the definition of essential travel as outlined in the University’s travel guidance.
 International travel is not permitted with limited exceptions for essential travel that cannot be postponed.

 - Students, faculty and staff returning to campus must follow certain community standards, including complying with COVID-19 testing efforts and health monitoring, while on campus.
 Community members are also expected to participate in the University's contact tracing efforts and comply with quarantine and self-isolation procedures.
 Those who violate these expectations may face disciplinary actions.